sadiapeerzada/LifePal/README.md

 LifePal is not just an application; it is a clinical intervention.
 By unifying the reasoning power of **Google Gemini**, the secure infrastructure of **Microsoft Azure**, and the regional heart of the **Alig Care Foundation**, we have created a digital sanctuary that ensures no one fights cancer alone.

+## 10 Remarks

+### Current Status:

++ LifePal is fully developed and deployed, with all core features functioning as intended.
++ Some advanced AI features (e.g., medical grounding, cancer resource discovery) require Google Gemini Grounding API keys tied to a paid Google Cloud project.
++ These keys are not embedded in the public deployment for security reasons.

+## Free Alternatives:

++ Features can be enabled using free APIs, such as:

++ Public medical datasets

++ Open cancer research APIs

++ YouTube Data API (free quota for kid-friendly content)

+## Future Scope – AI Harmony:

++ Users will be able to connect mobile devices or wearables for real-time health monitoring.

++ The AI agent will provide personalized insights and recommendations based on the collected data.

++ This feature will further enhance patient care and support decision-making for caregivers and healthcare professionals.

++ Try It Out:

+### Explore the live LifePal app: https://life-pal.vercel.app/

 ***

 **Maintained by:** Senior Frontend Engineering Team